Buying A House Without A REALTOR®: What To Consider

 Once you’ve settled on a neighborhood, it’s time to start looking for homes on the market.
 Look for homes in your budget and keep a running list of properties that might be right for you.

-When you find a home you like online, you can visit it virtually or in person, if conditions allow.
+When you find a home you like online, you can visit it virtually or in person if conditions allow.
 Online listings typically include either the owner’s or the agent’s phone number, or a list of upcoming open houses.
-If there are no open houses scheduled, contact the agent to request a tour.
+If there are no open houses scheduled, contact the seller’s listing agent to request a tour.

-As you look around the home, take note of the property’s condition.
-Find out exactly what’s included in the sale.
-You’ll want this information when you’re considering how much to offer.
+As you look around the home during an open house, take note of the property’s condition.
+Find out exactly what’s included in the sale, like furniture or appliances.
+You’ll want this information when you’re considering how much to offer on the house.

 Step 4: Ask For A Seller’s Disclosure

 A Seller’s Disclosure is a list of known issues with the home.
-Seller’s Disclosures may also let buyers know about remodeling work the seller did on the home.
+Seller’s Disclosures may also let buyers know about remodeling work the seller already did on the house.

 Here are some things you might see on the Seller’s Disclosure statement: